McBrideMusings/Masters/README.md

 To that end, I developed a video game prototype made in Unity for the Oculus and Vive.
 In the game, the player controls three acts of a circus.
 Each act features a different puppet, with a different interface based off a form of puppetry and a different circus act.
 The player’s goal is to keep the audience excited by performing each puppet’s act.

+Note - This project was developed in a private repo, so there is no commit history here.
+I developed the project using a private repo because I used and referenced purchased assets.
+I've removed the purchased assets from this version of the project, but to anyone curious about the project's history please reference the documentation.

 ## Getting Started

 ### Prerequisites